Royal National Park Private Day Tour from Sydney

-Headlands shaped by millions of years of wind and sea interrupt wild beaches, freshwater lagoons, waterfalls and rock formations.
+Just an hour south of Sydney, the Royal National Park protects 16,000 hectares of coastal and forest landscapes on Dharawal Country: ancient rainforest, open heathland and sandstone cliffs dropping directly to the Pacific.
+Headlands shaped by millions of years of wind and sea interrupt wild beaches and freshwater lagoons, including Wattamolla, waterfalls and rock formations.
 Inland, rainforest pockets shelter fern-lined creeks and lyrebirds.
 In winter and spring, the clifftop tracks become some of the best whale-watching vantage points in New South Wales.

 $1,350